 - Supermarket tours to learn about Japanese ingredients.

-- Fixer for food and saké travel programs and interpreting services for food and beverage journalists.
+- Appearing in food and saké travel programs and interpreting services for food and beverage journalists.

 Tsukiji Tour photo by Jun Takagi from Budget Travel